Medicine Pediatric Residency Program

 The University of Minnesota Medicine Pediatric Residency Program is committed to the individualized training of residents, to the communities we serve, and to the care of patients with chronic childhood-onset diseases.

-The hallmark of the MedPeds Residency Program training is the synergy between internal medicine and pediatrics, and the University of Minnesota program exemplifies that.
+The hallmark of the MedPeds Residency Program training is the synergy between internal medicine and pediatrics.

 UMN MedPeds provides exceptional internal medicine and pediatric training experiences at world-class hospitals, in conjunction with our categorical Internal Medicine and Pediatrics programs.
 We are one of the largest MedPeds programs in the country, and yet have a close-knit, thriving community of residents, their families, and graduates.